 Medical treatment and psychotherapy for anxiety disorders go hand in hand and recovery requires both.
-A patient can treat his/her anxiety disorder with medication, but without the right strategies in place, recovery is an altogether different proposition.
+A client can treat his/her anxiety disorder with medication, but without the right strategies in place, recovery is an altogether different proposition.

-Broadly speaking, therapy can help patients relax more (which is necessary to reduce mental and emotional stress), develop a new perspective of life and its many situations, develop more helpful coping skills that will not generate a negative impact on the patient’s life, and most of all, we will also help you develop unique and productive problem-solving skills that you can use on a daily basis to regain control of your life.
+Broadly speaking, therapy can help clients relax more (which is necessary to reduce mental and emotional stress), develop a new perspective of life and its many situations, develop more helpful coping skills that will not generate a negative impact on the client’s life, and most of all, we will also help you develop unique and productive problem-solving skills that you can use on a daily basis to regain control of your life.

 One of the most common after-effects of anxiety disorders is pervasive fearfulness of situations and events that wouldn’t normally cause fear in people without anxiety disorders.
-The goal is to bring the patient back to that level where life isn’t intimidating or frightening, but rather, controllable and manageable.
+The goal is to bring the client back to that level where life isn’t intimidating or frightening, but rather, controllable and manageable.

 There are different kinds of anxiety disorders, so it is imperative that you receive the kind of treatment that is custom-tailored to what affects you.
 Specific disorders have their own symptoms and severity, and the treatment will depend on these factors.

 For example, a person who is suffering from obsessive-compulsive disorder (OCD) will have different needs compared to someone who suffers from severe social anxiety.
-The individual therapies employed to remedy or correct behavior and thinking patterns may differ greatly, because the disorders have unique characteristics.
+The individual therapies employed to remedy or correct behavior and thinking patterns may differ greatly because the disorders have unique characteristics.

-But generally speaking, we can happily report that anxiety counseling is often short term because we use evidence-based intervention and are focused on helping our clients recover quickly.
+But generally speaking, we can happily report that anxiety counseling is often short-term because we use evidence-based intervention and are focused on helping our clients recover quickly.
 We are able to do this because we help our clients examine their thoughts (through cognitive therapy) and we also examine how their behavior affects their daily life (through behavior therapy).
 On the whole, we can say that our approaches to therapy are effective and are geared toward genuine recovery and long-term gains for all our clients.